spacetelescope/WFC3Library/README.rst

 WFC3Library is the primary repository for new notebooks, including color correction, photometric tools, spectroscopic tools, and other analysis.
 This repository contains the complimentary notebooks mentioned in the `WFC3 Data Handbook <https://hst-docs.stsci.edu/wfc3dhb>`_.
 These notebooks include:

 - Manual Recalibration of Images using CALWF3
-- How to use `wfc3_dash` on DASH data
-- WFC3 UVIS Filter Transformations with stsynphot
+- WFC3/UVIS Filter Transformations with stsynphot
 - Flux Unit Conversions with synphot and stsynphot
 - Synthetic Photometry Examples for WFC3
-- WFC3 UVIS Time-dependent Photometry
+- WFC3/UVIS Time-dependent Photometry
 - Calculating WFC3 Zeropoints with STSynphot

-Each folder in `notebooks` has an individual README.md with further details.
+Each folder in ``notebooks`` has an individual README.md with further details.

 Installation
 ------------

-All notebooks require the same anaconda virtual environment named `wfc3_env`.
+All notebooks require the same anaconda virtual environment named ``wfc3_env``.
 To create the virtual environment, run this line in a terminal window:

 ::

     conda env create -f environment.yml

-To activate `wfc3_env`, run this line in a terminal window:
+To activate ``wfc3_env``, run this line in a terminal window:

 ::